 - Use wheat germ instead of bread crumbs

 - Use it as a topping for yogurt or oatmeal

 - Add it to your favorite soup recipe

 - Use it as a filler in meatballs or meatloaf

 - Replace flour in baking recipes with wheat germ

 You can find raw wheat germ at almost any supermarket or grocery store.
 Please keep in mind, however, that you should avoid wheat germ if you have gluten intolerance.

 Supplements Can Help

 Wheat germ helps keep our bodies healthy, both inside and out.
 It does this by providing a wide range of nutrients, minerals, and vitamins, that help keep our brains, cells, and hearts healthy.
 Another way our body can achieve this is through autophagy.
 During autophagy, our body recycles older, damaged cell components with healthier new ones.
+What does spermidine do for the body?
 Much like wheat germ, spermidine is a compound that can help keep our bodies healthy, both inside and out, by inducing the autophagy process.

 Spermidine is found in many of the foods that we eat.
 And in fact, our spermidineLIFE® supplements are extracted from wheat germ.
 However, we often don’t get what we need from diet alone, especially as we age and our body needs more nutrients.
 This is where supplements can step in to help support a healthy body.